mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/4. armory-concepts/d. chaining-screens.md

         delete(signal);
 end
 ```

-After the name is submitted, this rule is activated - in that moment the name will be stored in the base, and the onboarding will start.

-Perfect, now that you mastered building and chaining different kind of screens, we can go a step further and introduce you to the `armory history`.
+Perfect, now that you mastered building and chaining different kinds of screens, we can focus a bit more on different armory functionalities and components.